-Top 7 Beautiful Mountains in China
+Top 7 Most Famous Mountains in China

 China stretches across a vast area covering many mountains, some of which are unspeakably spectacular while others are filled with rich cultural associations.
 The different types of mountains listed below are either among the most famous or the most beautiful in China.

 Constituting one of China’s most famous and beautiful mountain ranges, Huangshan (黄山), or the Yellow Mountains, is famous for its spectacular scenery, the "four natural wonders":

 1) Huangshan’s pines are found in various shapes and sizes, firmly rooted in granite.
 Some stand alone on peaks, while others hang downwards from the cliffs.

 2) The many oddly-shaped rocks are famous for their strange appearance.
 They can resemble human beings or animals depending on the angle from which you look.

 3) Clouds are like the clothing or seas of the Yellow Mountains, often making the peaks seem like variously large and small islands with stunning vistas.